violinmelody/PSPExplorer/README.md

 ![Screenshot 1](./screenshots/scr_01.jpg)

 This project is not affiliated with or endorsed by Sony.
-[PSPDEV/PSPSDK](https://github.com/pspdev/pspsdk) is the open-source SDK/toolchain used to build the game.
+[PSPDEV/PSPSDK](https://github.com/pspdev/pspsdk) is the open-source SDK/toolchain used to build this program.

 ## Features